publiccodenet/about/activities/staff-management/index.md

 # Staff management

 This content should collectively be treated as our staff handbook.
 Everything important for working for us should be here, except [specific information about our office building] (not publicly available).
-Staff are also expected to follow [our code of conduct].
+Staff are also expected to follow [our code of conduct](../../CODE_OF_CONDUCT.md).

 ## Working times, leave and holidays